How to Lose Weight in College – 18 Tips That Work

 Stick to these 2 rules in order to lose weight and enjoy alcohol in moderation.

 Seriously, do not try to save the calories.
 Skipping meals will cause your blood sugars to spike when you drink.
 Then, later in the evening, your blood sugars will crash leaving you ravenously hungry.
 No wonder you end up at McDonald’s drive-thru at 2 am eating much more than you would have if you ate dinner before going out.

 Moderate drinking is considered one drink a day for women and two drinks a day for men.
 This doesn’t mean you save up all 7 of your weekly drinks for Saturday.

 Excessive binge drinking will spike your blood sugar and cause your body to spend more energy breaking down 100’s of calories from the booze consumed rather than the food you at all week.

 7. Track your calories

 Surprisingly many people don’t know how many calories they should eat a day.

-Every one of us has a personal calorie limit—Eat within your calorie limits is the key to reaching and maintaining healthy body weight.
+Every one of us has a personal calorie limit—Eat within your calorie limits is the key to achieving weight loss.